jdede/temp-pi/README.md

   base URL `/`.
 - `temppi.conf`: The configuration of the virtual host for Apache 2
 - `tempserver.wsgi`: The WSGI configuration
+- `avahi`: An example configuration for avahi / mdns-sd

 License